algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 The input formula will not change during the blending process.

-The software will not be used to blend wine from different years.

-The software will only be used to blend wine during the second fermentation stage.

 The software will not be used to age or store the wine.

 The software will only be used by the Cellar Master and her team.